RasbeeTech/Loan-Calculator/README.md

 # Loan-Calculator

- App to calculate interest and principle amounts of a loan
+ App to calculate interest and principle amounts of a loan and display's the data in an easy to read graph format.

  Python version: 3.8.7